 Attorney Fees

-However, their expertise comes at a cost, forming a substantial part of your expenses.
+However, their experience comes at a cost, forming a substantial part of your expenses.
 The fees vary based on location, case complexity, and the firm.
 Some charge a flat rate, but others bill hourly.
 Having a clear discussion about these fees from the start avoids surprises later.

 Filing Fees